rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/apache_mod_cgi_bash_env.md

 4. Do: `run`

 ## Options
+**CMD**

-1. `CMD`.
-The default setting is /usr/bin/id
+This is the command that will be run by the scanner.
+The default setting is `/usr/bin/id`.

+**CVE**
+This is the CVE that will be used to exploit the vulnerability.
-2. `CVE`.
-The default setting is `CVE-2014-6271` but valid options are CVE-2014-6271 or CVE-2014-6278
+The default setting is `CVE-2014-6271` but valid options are CVE-2014-6271 or CVE-2014-6278.

+**HEADER**
-3. `HEADER`.
-The default setting is User-Agent
+This is the user agent string that is sent when the module is run.
+The default setting is `User-Agent`.

+**METHOD**
-4. `METHOD`.
-The default setting is GET
+This is HTTP method used by the module.
+The default setting is `GET`.

 ## Scenarios
 ### Ubuntu 12.04.5 LTS on Apache 2.2.22